 D. The responsibility for finding a legal parking space rests with the vehicle’s operator.
 A permit merely authorizes the individual to park on campus; it does not guarantee a place to park.
 Lack of space is not considered a valid excuse for violation of these regulations.

 E. Selective on-street parking is allowed at times to accommodate as many vehicles as possible.
 On-street parking is allowed only on certain days and hours as directed by police officers and signs.
-Overnight parking is allowed only in selective parking lots.
-Overnight parking is prohibited in most lots.
+Overnight parking is allowed only in select parking lots for housing students.
+Overnight parking, otherwise, is prohibited in most lots.
 Please note applicable signs at the entrance to parking lots.

-F. Pedestrians shall at all times be given the right of way at intersections and crosswalks.
+G. Pedestrians shall at all times be given the right of way at intersections and crosswalks.

-G. The speed limit on campus is 15 miles per hour during normal conditions.
+H. The speed limit on campus is 15 miles per hour during normal conditions.
 When pedestrian traffic is heavy, vehicles should be driven more slowly.

 A. Parking space on the campus is limited.
 Therefore, all spaces are decal or special permit parking only.

 B. Student decals are included in tuition and may be picked up in either the Turley Student Services Center or Campus Police Department; Monday through Friday from 8:00 a.m. to 4:00 p.m.
 Faculty/Staff decals are $180.00 for annual full-time and $90.00 for annual full-time evening and weekends.
 Adjunct Faculty and Part-time employee decals are $90.00 for annual day, $45.00 for annual evening and weekends and $23.00 for one term only (fall, spring, summer) or evening and weekends.

 C. Certain parking areas are designated as parking for faculty and staff only, such as the top level of the parking garage.
 Students are not authorized to park in those areas.